Water Resources

 We have a statutory role to secure the proper use of water resources and to allocate water for people, the economy, and the environment.
 We work to ensure the efficient use of water resources both now and into the future.
 We work with organisations including water companies, energy companies, farmers, regional water resources groups, and regulators to improve water resources planning and management to make every drop count.

 Together with Ofwat, Natural England and the Drinking Water Inspectorate (DWI), we regulate the water industry in England to ensure there is a secure supply of water for people and businesses while protecting and enhancing the environment.
-We also work closely with developed administrations and their regulator bodies – Natural Resources Wales (NRW) and Environment Protection Agency (SEPA).
+We also work closely with developed administrations and their regulator bodies – Natural Resources Wales (NRW) and the Environment Protection Agency (SEPA).

 Plans, frameworks and partnerships